 In case you haven’t noticed, since 2005 Vinyl Record Collecting has had a monstrous resurgence.
 Turntables are in high demand as well.

 Many different turntables are being produced, from the starter models, to the high-end audiophile units.
 Knowing what to get can be a daunting task.

-Below I have handpicked 5 different record players that I have personally used that range from a good first turntable up to a pair of reasonably priced audio quality record players.
+Below I have handpicked 5 different record players that I have personally used that range from a good first turntable, up to a pair of reasonably priced audiophile quality record players.

 Best Choice For Your First Record Player